Windsor Machines Ltd leads losers in 'B' group

 ALSO READ

-Optiemus Infracom reports standalone net loss of Rs 3.45 crore in the March 2019 quarter
+SORIL Infra Resources consolidated net profit declines 47.53% in the March 2019 quarter

+SORIL Infra Resources standalone net profit declines 80.05% in the December 2018 quarter

 -

-Adlabs Entertainment Ltd, Radaan Mediaworks (I) Ltd, Optiemus Infracom Ltd and Hindusthan National Glass & Industries Ltd are among the other losers in the BSE's 'B' group today, 10 June 2019.
+Magnum Ventures Ltd, Ansal Properties & Infrastructure Ltd, SORIL Infra Resources Ltd and Kesar Enterprises Ltd are among the other losers in the BSE's 'B' group today, 11 June 2019.

-Adlabs Entertainment Ltd, Radaan Mediaworks (I) Ltd, Optiemus Infracom Ltd and Hindusthan National Glass & Industries Ltd are among the other losers in the BSE's 'B' group today, 10 June 2019.
+Magnum Ventures Ltd, Ansal Properties & Infrastructure Ltd, SORIL Infra Resources Ltd and Kesar Enterprises Ltd are among the other losers in the BSE's 'B' group today, 11 June 2019.

-Windsor Machines Ltd tumbled 19.97% to Rs 49.9 at 14:18 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 1.86 lakh shares were traded on the counter so far as against the average daily volumes of 77865 shares in the past one month.
+Windsor Machines Ltd tumbled 19.94% to Rs 39.95 at 14:27 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 9990 shares were traded on the counter so far as against the average daily volumes of 83291 shares in the past one month.

-Adlabs Entertainment Ltd lost 19.31% to Rs 5.85.
-The stock was the second biggest loser in 'B' group.On the BSE, 2.68 lakh shares were traded on the counter so far as against the average daily volumes of 31049 shares in the past one month.
+Magnum Ventures Ltd crashed 14.01% to Rs 4.85.
+The stock was the second biggest loser in 'B' group.On the BSE, 13104 shares were traded on the counter so far as against the average daily volumes of 8096 shares in the past one month.

-Radaan Mediaworks (I) Ltd crashed 17.51% to Rs 2.12.
-The stock was the third biggest loser in 'B' group.On the BSE, 2000 shares were traded on the counter so far as against the average daily volumes of 6566 shares in the past one month.
+Ansal Properties & Infrastructure Ltd lost 12.97% to Rs 6.04.
+The stock was the third biggest loser in 'B' group.On the BSE, 65959 shares were traded on the counter so far as against the average daily volumes of 30825 shares in the past one month.

-Optiemus Infracom Ltd corrected 12.58% to Rs 66.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 1.72 lakh shares were traded on the counter so far as against the average daily volumes of 43864 shares in the past one month.
+SORIL Infra Resources Ltd plummeted 10.00% to Rs 228.25.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 23680 shares were traded on the counter so far as against the average daily volumes of 7757 shares in the past one month.

-Hindusthan National Glass & Industries Ltd dropped 11.93% to Rs 48.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 3356 shares were traded on the counter so far as against the average daily volumes of 814 shares in the past one month.
+Kesar Enterprises Ltd shed 9.96% to Rs 50.15.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 6810 shares were traded on the counter so far as against the average daily volumes of 9848 shares in the past one month.

 Powered by Capital Market - Live News